reumandc/SpatialSyncAndLongTermData/README.md

 ## How to reproduce results, how this repository is organized

-The paper "Insights into spatial synchrony enabled by long-term data" has three main sections, on the timescale structure of synchrony, on changes in synchrony, and on mechanisms of synchrony.
-This repository correspondingly has three directories, each containing subdirectories which correspond to the figures in that section.
+The paper "Insights into spatial synchrony enabled by long-term data" has four main sections, on the timescale structure of synchrony, on inferences of causes of synchrony, on changes in synchrony, and on mechanisms of synchrony.
+This repository has three directories, corresponding to the timescale, changes, and mechanisms section, each containing subdirectories which correspond to the figures cited in that section.
+The only figures cited in the inferences section were first introduced in the timescale section.
 For some figures, computer code was not used to create the figure, and those figures are not represented here.
 Each figure subdirectory has a README which explains how to use the materials in that subdirectory to produce the corresponding figure.